jmswaney/blog/02_multiprocessing_tips/README.md

 # => 6.23 s ± 0 ns per loop (mean ± std. dev. of 1 run, 4 loops each)
 ```

-Wait, wait?
+Wait, what?
 Why is this *slower* than also reading the images from disk with `multiprocessing`?
 If you read the documentation for the `multiprocessing` module closely, you will learn that data passed to workers of a `Pool` must be serialized via `pickle`.
 This serialization step creates some computational overhead.
 That means for Method 2, we were pickling path strings, but in this case, we were pickling entire images.

 ## Method 5 - multiprocessing.Pool with serialization fix